Weighted Context-Free-Language Ordered Binary Decision Diagrams: Weighted CFLOBDDs (WCFLOBDDs)

-\begin{theorem} If $C_1$ and $C_2$ are two level-$k$ WCFLOBDDs for the same Boolean function, and $C_1$ and $C_2$ use the same variable ordering, then $C_1$ and $C_2$ are isomorphic. \end{theorem} \begin{proof} We prove the theorem by establishing three properties: \begin{enumerate} \item Every level-$k$ WCFLOBDD represents a decision tree with $2^{2^k}$ leaves. \item Every decision tree with $2^{2^k}$ leaves is represented by some level-$k$ WCFLOBDD. \item No decision tree with $2^{2^k}$ leaves is represented by more than one level-$k$ WCFLOBDD (up to isomorphism). \end{enumerate}
+\begin{theorem} If $C_1$ and $C_2$ are two level-$k$ WCFLOBDDs for the same Boolean function, and use the same variable ordering, then $C_1$ and $C_2$ are isomorphic. \end{theorem} \begin{ProofSketch} We prove the theorem by establishing three properties: \begin{enumerate} \item Every level-$k$ WCFLOBDD represents a decision tree (for the same Boolean function with the same variable ordering) with $2^{2^k}$ leaves. \item Every decision tree with $2^{2^k}$ leaves is represented by some level-$k$ WCFLOBDD. \item No decision tree with $2^{2^k}$ leaves is represented by more than one level-$k$ WCFLOBDD (up to isomorphism). \end{enumerate}